Adventure Safaris In Africa

 Daphne Spencer, Business & Hospitality Consultant.
 Photo/The World Tourism.

 Daphne Spencer an Ambitious African Woman in Tourism, has been on a remarkable journey since interning at Walt Disney World, which eventually led her back to Ghana.
-During this voyage she co-founded the African Association of Women in Tourism and Hospitality with Amaka Amatokwu- Ndekwu, where they are making an undeniable impact in the African tourism industry.
+During this voyage she co-founded the African Association of Women in Tourism and Hospitality with Amaka Amatokwu- Ndekwu, where they are making an undeniable impact in African women in tourism.
+She is a Business & Hospitality Consultant working on new hotel openings, consulting for new developments, liaising with global brands, and guiding investors through the various brand pathways to opening a branded or independent hotel.

 5. Ada Shepiadah, Camp Maintenance, Wilderness Safaris